 Since 2016 we have used our bike fleet to teach hundreds of children basic bike safety and handling skills, and some even to ride a bike!
 Your help in promoting our bike events through items like T-shirts and programming publicity gets more people out on bikes safely and encourages further generosity among our area cyclists.

-CCB will strive to have a trailer present at many of the events during Bike to Work Day, Bike Week, or Bike Month events.
+CCB will strive to have a trailer present at many of the events during Bike to Work Day or Bike Month events.
 If you are interested in being a trailer sponsor, contact CCB Board Member Jeff Yockey.
 Major trailer sponsors will be recognized on the graphics used on the trailer for the typical three-year life of these.

-The Bike Month budget for 2022-23 is $17,500 with a goal of reaching over 2,000 cyclists through the year.
+The Bike Month budget for 2023-24 is $17,500 with a goal of reaching over 2,000 cyclists through the year.
 The Bike Month budget covers promotion and education materials, design and purchase of the Bike Month T-shirts, and other event expenses.